mialkin/docs/csharp/concurrency/collections.md

 ## Threadsafe collections

+> Threadsafe collections are in the `System.Collections.Concurrent` namespace.

 **Threadsafe collections** are mutable collection instances can be changed by multiple threads simultaneously.
 Threadsafe collections use a mixture of fine-grained locks and lock-free techniques to ensure that threads are blocked for a minimal amount of time (and usually aren’t blocked at all).
 For many threadsafe collections, enumeration of the collection creates a snapshot of the collection and then enumerates that snapshot.
 The key advantage of threadsafe collections is that they can be accessed safely from multiple threads, yet the operations will only block your code for a short time, if at all.

+> NOTE!
+Access to elements of a collection object through extension methods or through explicit interface implementations are not guaranteed to be thread-safe and may need to be synchronized by the caller.

 | Threadsafe collection               | Use case                                                                                                                                                                                                                                                                          |
 | ----------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |